cits5501/cits5501.github.io/assets/lectures/lect07b--reviews.md

 ### Types of static analysis program

-- Compilers
+Compilers \hfill

+:   \
-  - Amongst other things, aim to detect violations of type safety rules
+    Amongst other things, aim to detect violations of type safety rules

-- Style checkers/linters
+Style checkers/linters \hfill

+:   \
-  - Check conformance with style rules
+    Check conformance with style rules

-- Bug finders
+Bug finders \hfill

+:   \
-  - Look for known bugs, and/or code practices that are known to be unsafe
+    Look for known bugs, and/or code practices that are known to be unsafe

-- Verifiers
+Verifiers \hfill

+:   \
-  - Prove the absence of runtime errors of various sorts
+    Prove the absence of runtime errors of various sorts

 ### Style checkers